XavierSpycy/NumPyNMF/README.md

 - **5** Noise Types: Uniform, Gaussian, Laplacian, Block Occlusion, Salt and Pepper

 ## 2. :sparkles: NMF Variants
+**Note**: GitHub itself does not support rendering LaTeX math formulas in Markdown previews, so some formulas may not display correctly.
+You might want to use other tools to view these formulas.

 - $L_2$ Norm Based NMF
   - Cost Function:
   $\lVert X - DR \rVert^2 = \sum_{\substack{ijk}}(x_{ij} - d_{ik}r_{kj})^2$